kin027/aerogap/README.md

 - plotly (to design the graph)

-- dash (to make the map interactive with the slider)
+- dash (to make the graph interactive with the slider)

-- pywebview (to open a new window to open the map)
+- pywebview (to open a new window to show the graph on)

 - Tkinter (to create the GUI)

-- pathlib (to get all file names in the folder holding all the T-100 CSVs)

-- calendar (to convert the month number in each T-100 CSV to its month name)
+- calendar (to convert the month number in each data table to its month name)

 - threading (to allow concurrent execution)

 ## Limitations

 - You should probably be cautious with using solely this analysis to determine whether an airline should start new routes because the demand is just one piece of the network planning puzzle.
-  - Other factors to consider include fares, seasonality, operational constraints, aircraft availability, etc.
+  - Other factors to consider include fares, seasonality, operational constraints, opportunity cost of sending the aircraft elsewhere, cannibalism of traffic on existing routes, etc.

 - Because the DB1C tables track a random 40% ticket sample, all counts are multiplied by 2.5 to approximate total market traffic.